Beaulah0708/ADHD-Planner/README.md

 - **Daily Planner** –
   - Main focus for the day
   - To‑do list with checkboxes & delete option
-  - Daily highlight, learned lessons, and gratitude section
+  - Brain Dump and modd tracker
   - Data saved by date in localStorage
 - **Responsive Design** – Mobile‑friendly layout using blue `#0033A0` and teal `#00A7B5` theme.